 In the case of the ability to fly, although all birds are believed to have evolved from a common reptilian ancestor, bats, being mammals, obviously did not acquire this ability through this shared heritage; and neither did all the many different kinds of flying insects, whose wings, which need to support a much lighter creature, are structurally and compositionally very different from either bird or bat wings.
 Flying fish, whose wings are modified fins and, when fully extended, resemble insect wings in appearance, by spending a significant portion of time above the water’s surface, are able to escape predators more easily, since the resistance of air is much less than the resistance of water.
 In my opinion, this is an example of God the Creator endowing a species with a morphological feature that is usually possessed only by very different kinds of creatures.

 In his book, The Selfish Gene, Richard Dawkins makes the spurious distinction between replicators and survival vehicles.
 However, in the context of this discussion, there is an important distinction that many people, including evolutionary biologists, fail to make, such as when they declare that, as a result of natural selection, an organism or species or organisms acquired this or that ability.
 The distinction I am referring to is the important distinction between the selector of certain abilities or morphological features and the generator of those abilities or features.
-For the fact, which is often overlooked, is that, while natural selection can select certain features of organisms, it cannot generate them.
-In the case of human behaviour, it is obvious that it is not natural selection that generated the many different exceptional abilities that are possessed only by human beings, which abilities probably have not been possessed by any other organisms during the course of the development of Life on Earth.
+For the fact, which is often overlooked, is that, while natural selection can select certain features of organisms, it cannot generate any of them.
+In the case of human behaviour, it is obvious that it is not natural selection that generated the many different exceptional abilities that are possessed only by human beings, which abilities probably have not been possessed by any other organisms during the long course of the existence and development of Life on Earth.